How to Overcome the Fear Of Death?

 Let’s look at our 2-pronged approach in greater detail, and see why it works so well.

-I have found that based on 30 years of experience helping people with death and dying issues, that a combination of BOTH understanding ALONG WITH the experiential process of turning within yields a much more long-lasting fear-reducing result for individuals, than the inspirational approach.
+I have found that based on 40 years of experience helping people with death and dying issues, that a combination of both understanding along with the experiential process of “turning within” yields a much more long-lasting fear-reducing result for individuals, than the inspirational approach.

 Let’s look at this further.

-Like any other effort to improve oneself: whether it's a professional sales skills training or a personal development workshop, if the workshop focuses only on the skills learning or the “what” you should do to improve yourself — this is what I refer to in some of my other blog essays as the identifiable, concrete XYZ’s — then it will fail.
-We will fail in really becoming an outstanding salesperson — we will fail at really improving ourselves in more than merely a cursory, superficial “feel good” way.
+Like any other effort to improve oneself: whether it’s a professional sales skills training or a personal development workshop, if the workshop focuses only on the skills learning or the “what” you should do to improve yourself, then it will fail, or at least only partially be successful.
+We will fail in becoming an outstanding salesperson — we will fail at really improving ourselves in more than merely a cursory, superficial “feel good” way.

 Why?

-Because the individual is the critical component of success or failure.
+Because it is the individual who either succeeds or fails.
+Based on what?
+The state of their mind and body.
 And if the individual’s mind is weak, or the individual’s body is tired, the result will be insufficient, unsatisfactory.

-And the best way I've found to strengthen the mind in this integrated way with the body is by 'turning within' through meditation — connecting with oneself in that way, resting the body through that process, and allowing the neurophysiology to balance on all levels.
-By taking this balanced approach — mentally, emotionally, physically — the mind becomes stronger and clearer.
-And one's self-confidence becomes more unshakable.
+The best way I've found to strengthen the mind (in this integrated way with the body) is by “turning within” through meditation — connecting with oneself in that way, resting the body through that process, and allowing the neurophysiology (including the imbalances caused by excessive fight or flight response) to balance on all levels.
+By taking this balanced approach — mentally, emotionally, physically — the mind can become stronger and clearer.
+The imbalances in one’s brain chemistry can balance.
+And one’s self-confidence becomes more unshakable.

-And, by combining that along with increasing the understanding about death and dying through the individual's belief system — one’s fears dissipate and eventually disappear.
+And, by combining that along with increasing the understanding about death and dying through the individual’s own belief system — one’s fears gradually reduce and eventually can disappear.

 So, like I said, it is not a one-prong approach.

-If either “understanding” or “the ‘turning within’ experience of oneself” are missing, the result will be weaker, and perhaps insufficient to meet the need.
+If either “understanding” or “the turning within experience of oneself” are missing, the result will be weaker, and perhaps insufficient to meet the need.
 In other words, we will likely miss the target.
-We will remain in fear.
+We will probably remain in fear.

 And remember, since our bodies are connected to our minds and they affect each other, if our bodies are tired, unhealthy and imbalanced, they will directly affect the clarity and the level of ability that our minds have to understand — the body will limit the mind’s capacity.

 So, you see, both go hand in hand.
-Both need to be there for us to fully experience understanding at its maximum capacity, and to execute our skills in a way that maximizes results in our waking state daily lives.
+Both need to be there for us to fully experience understanding at its maximum capacity, and to reduce and eventually be able to fully overcome our fear of death.

 Final Thoughts…